 Where a motorway service area is accessed from another road, Diagram 2310.1 should be used.
 This is similar to Diagram 2919.1, but it doesn't include a header board or the price of fuel.
 It is the property of the operator.

 In 2012, the standard set of motorway signs were changed to include more brand logos.
-This and the other a-road signs weren't changed, and continue to use no logos.
+This and the other a-road signs weren't changed, and continue to use traditional symbols.

-Until the sign was introduced in 2002, large green signs would be used.
-This new style is a throwback to the original unofficial a-road services signs.
+Until this blue sign was introduced in 2002, large green signs would be used.
+This new style is similar to the original unofficial a-road services signs.

 Much like the approach sign on the motorway, Diagram 2313.1 is placed half a mile before a service area, or more if that would interfere with other signs.
 There are two completely different signs which can be used here: